Antonio D'Alfonso

 Antonio D'Alfonso (born 6 August 1953) is a Canadian writer, editor, publisher, and filmmaker, best known as the founder of Guernica Editions.

 Biography

 Antonio D'Alfonso was born in Montreal into an Italian-Canadian family.
 He grew up speaking Italian and attended both English and French schools and became trilingual.
 He earned a BA from Loyola College (Concordia University) and a MA from the Université de Montréal.
 In 1978 he founded Guernica Editions in Montreal as a bilingual publishing house.
-It was successful in promoting English and French language writers and expanded into publishing authors from ethnic minorities, particularly those of Italian backgrounds.
 D'Alfonso sold Guernica in 2009.

-As a writer, he has published works in both English and French, and has won awards in both.
-He is also a self-translator who rewrites his work from English to French or vice versa.